Necrosis000/Necrosis-Pokedex/README.md

 Necrosis's Pokédex is a program that allows you to view information about Pokémon!

 There is a few bugs however...
 As this is my first program with C# but I hope you give this a try and tell me what to improve on!

+## How to download?

+Go to the releases section and download the zip file under the latest release!